Interviews and assessment centres

 Questions about you

 Remember that interviewers are looking to see if you will be a good teacher, so make sure that you link what you say about yourself to what you can bring to the job and to the school.
 If you are asked about why you want to be a teacher, avoid clichés and generalisations and instead provide examples from your teaching experience that you find exciting, inspiring and motivating.
-Also mention any interesting points about yourself that are education related, for example if you are in a sports team, play a musical instrument, interested in gardening or are a scout or guide leader.
+Also mention any interesting points about yourself that are education related, for example if you are in a sports team, play a musical instrument, are interested in gardening or are a scout or guide leader.

 Example questions about you